1221 Avenue of the Americas: Background

 The building was part of the later Rockefeller Center expansion (1960s–1970s) dubbed the "XYZ Buildings".
 Their plans were first drawn in 1963 by the Rockefeller family's architect, Wallace Harrison, of the architectural firm Harrison & Abramovitz.
 Their letters correspond to their height.
 1251 Avenue of the Americas is the "X" Building as it is the tallest at 750 ft (229 m) and 54 stories, and was the first completed, in 1971.
 The "Y" is 1221 Avenue of the Americas, which was the second tower completed (1973) and is the second in height (674 ft and 51 stories).
 The "Z" Building, the shortest and the youngest, is 1211 Avenue of the Americas with 45 stories (592 ft).

-The building was previously the headquarters of McGraw-Hill Financial.
+The building houses the New York practice of professional services and accountancy firm Deloitte and was previously the headquarters of McGraw-Hill Financial.
 Other tenants include Sirius XM Satellite Radio, whose headquarters and broadcast facility are in the building, and the law firms Mayer Brown and White & Case.

-The sunken courtyard contains a large metal triangle designed by Athelstan Spilhaus and fabricated by Tyler Elevator Products, arranged so the Sun aligns with its sides at solstices and equinoxes.
-When built, the southwestern corner held a display of scale models of planets in the Solar System.
-A mosaic map of the Earth survives in the northwestern corner.
+In December 2016, CPPIB sold a 45% stake in the building to CIC for $1 billion, which valued it at $2.3 billion.

 In 2009, the structure earned a LEED green-building certification.
 A renovation of the plaza and retail space was announced in 2017, and the $50 million project was underway by 2022.

+The sunken courtyard formerly contained a 49 ft metal triangle designed by Athelstan Spilhaus and fabricated by Tyler Elevator Products, arranged so the Sun aligns with its sides at solstices and equinoxes.
+1221 Avenue of the Americas' entrance plaza, on Sixth Avenue, was renovated in 2023 at a cost of $50 million.

 1999 elevator incident

-After entering an express elevator serving floors 39-50 at approximately 11:00 p.m.
+After entering an express elevator serving floors 39–50 at approximately 11:00 p.m.
 (EDT) Friday on October 15, 1999, Nicholas White, a Business Week employee whose office was in the building, became trapped in an elevator after a brief power dip caused it to stop between the 13th and 14th floors.
 White was not rescued until approximately 4:00 p.m. on Sunday, October 17, nearly 41 hours later, after security guards spotted him in the elevator surveillance cameras.
+In 2008, The New Yorker uploaded a video, originally called "Trapped in an Elevator for 41 Hours", which contained surveillance-camera footage of White being trapped in the elevator.

 In popular culture

 The buildings are featured in the title sequence of Saturday Night Live, seen from below looking up in the street from a car.
-It was used for the exteriors and lobby of Elias-Clarke's headquarters in the 2006 film The Devil Wears Prada and the interior shots for Suits.
+It was used for the exteriors and lobby of Elias-Clarke's headquarters in the 2006 film The Devil Wears Prada and the interior shots for television show Suits.
 It is also the headquarters of Sirius XM Radio, and many radio shows broadcast from the building including The Howard Stern Show.
 The plaza and sculpture are also featured as part of the New York City Level of the video game Tony Hawk's Pro Skater 2.